 This Tate resolution and the one in Example~\ref{ex:hirz3 tate} satisfy different exactness properties.
 For instance, consider $I=\{1\}$, which is irrelevant for $\X'$ but not for the Hirzebruch surface.
 Since $\deg(x_1)=(-3,1)$, the differential on $\Tate (\cO) \otimes_E E_{\{1\}}$ looks like this:

-The diagonals with slope $-\frac{1}{3}$ will yield exact ``strands'' of the Tate resolution $\Tate(\cO_{\X'})$.
-Along any such diagonal in the $H^0$ region, if one goes far enough out, this Tate resolution will agree with $\RR(S)$; in particular, we see that any diagonal of $\RR(S)$ is ``eventually exact'', as mentioned in Example~\ref{ex:RRI hirz}.
+The diagonals with slope $-\frac{1}{3}$ yield exact ``strands'' of the Tate resolution $\Tate(\cO_{\X'})$.
+Far enough out along any such diagonal in the $H^0$ region, this Tate resolution will agree with $\RR(S)$; in particular, any diagonal of $\RR(S)$ is ``eventually exact''.
 By contrast, the ``rows'' of $\Tate(\cO_{\X'})$ are not exact, which is to be expected, since $\{0,2\}$ is not an irrelevant subset for $\X'$. \end{example}

 \begin{remark} Examples~\ref{ex:hirz3 tate} and \ref{ex:P113 tate} point toward a new feature in the multigraded case: when $S$ is the Cox ring of a toric variety $X$, the properties of multigraded $S$-modules are related not just to the geometry of $X$, but also to the other toric varieties that can arise in the Mori chamber decomposition of the effective cone of $X$.
 In particular, we used a Tate resolution on the Hirzebruch surface to understand the asymptotic exactness properties of $\RR(S)$ along rows and columns, and we used a Tate resolution for $\PP(1,1,3)$ to understand the exactness properties of $\RR(S)$ along the diagonals of slope $-\frac{1}{3}$.
 This is an example of the sort of behavior to which we alluded in Remark~\ref{rmk:intro Mori}. \end{remark}